majacQ/rollup/docs/04-tutorial.md

 ### Code Splitting

+For code splitting, there are cases where Rollup splits code into chunks automatically, like dynamic loading or multiple entry points, and there is a way to explicitly tell Rollup which modules to split into separate chunks via the [`output.manualChunks`](guide/en/#outputmanualchunks) option.

-To use the code splitting feature, we go back to the original example and modify `src/main.js` to load `src/foo.js` dynamically instead of statically:
+To use the code splitting feature to achieve the lazy dynamic loading (where some imported module(s) is only loaded after executing a function), we go back to the original example and modify `src/main.js` to load `src/foo.js` dynamically instead of statically:

 ```js
 // src/main.js